-- Color Field: The current color is always shown in the color field in the upper left of the main window.
+- Color and Pipette: The current color is always shown in the color field in the upper left of the main window.
 If the pipette is active and in use, in the color field the color under the cursor will appear.
 If a color from the color list is chosen, this color will appear in the color field.
 Even if the values in the color models are changed, the color will be ajusted automatically.
 A double-click on the color field adds the current color to the color list.

 - Color List: In the color list, colors can be saved, for example to recall them again.
 Behind a small box with the color, there are the absolute values from the RGB Color Space.
 When you select a color from the color list, it is shown in the color field and as values in the color models automatically.
 With the key DEL you can delete single colors, with the function "File > Clear Color List" from the menu you can clear the whole list.
 It is also possible to move colors with the mouse.